zjiayao/stat7614/dataset/directed_alliance/README.markdown

 ## Download

-The data store in the single `csv` file `directed_alliance_data.csv` (46Mb), which can be downloaded by
+The data are stored in a single `csv` file `directed_alliance_data.csv` (46Mb), which can be downloaded by

     python get_data.py

-Since the data file is arguably large, it is not recommended to check it in the GitHub repo.
+Since the data file is arguably large, it is not recommended to check it in to the GitHub repo.

 The `SHA-256` and `MD5` checksums are as follows: